Sharpryan20/ci-project-2/README.md

 * [JS:](https://en.wikipedia.org/wiki/JavaScript) - Programming language used for the function and interactivity behind the quiz.

-## Frameworks, Libraries and Programs used:
+## Frameworks, Libraries, and Programs used:

-* [Google Fonts:](https://fonts.google.com/) - Google fonts was used to import my font for my Title.
+* [Google Fonts:](https://fonts.google.com/) - Google fonts were used to import my font for my Title.

 * [Git](https://git-scm.com/) - Git was used for version control.
 Allowing me to create backups whenever significant changes were made to code by utilizing the gitpod terminal to commit to Git and Push to GitHub.

 * [GitHub:](https://github.com/) - GitHub was used to externally hold my repository.
 Will also use GitHub pages to deploy my website.

-* [Balsamiq:](https://balsamiq.com/) - Balsamiq was used tp create wireframes during the designing process.
+* [Balsamiq:](https://balsamiq.com/) - Balsamiq was used to create wireframes during the designing process.

-* [Coolors](https://coolors.co/) - Coolors was used to help design my colour palette for the website.
+* [Coolors](https://coolors.co/) - Coolors was used to help design my color palette for the website.

 * [Favicon](https://favicon.io/) - Favicon used to implement a favicon on the browser tab.